~ Amanda Winsor ~

 My blog consists of three forms of content… “Praise” is my discourse with God.
 “Words” is my discourse with you.
 “Community” is a platform designed to allow others to speak and share their talents and testimonies.

 I wish to share with you my poems, songs and prayers that were once kept between God and I. I hear far too often, “How do I pray?”.
 Well, how do you speak to someone?
 You talk, you share, you converse.
-If you are struggling to do just that with God, it is necessary to observe how others pray and talk to God.
-It’s the same thing for when you are getting to know someone here on this earth.
+If you are struggling to do just that with God, it is necessary to observe how others pray and talk to God first.
+It’s the same idea when you are getting to know someone here on this earth.
 You observe how they speak to their family, friends, co-workers, waiters… etc. It reveals their heart and it gives you insight on how you can grow in relationship with them.
-I want to throw out my discourse with God to give you some examples of how God talks to one of his children.
+Therefore, I am going to throw out my discourse with God to give you some examples of how God talks with his children.

 I believe strongly in community.
 Christians, by God’s design, need each other to grow closer to him.
 We are the body of Christ.
-We all function uniquely and are equally as needed.
+We function uniquely,, yet we are equally as needed.
 For this reason, it is our christian duty to share our revelations, gifting, and anointing to the rest of the body.
-Therefore, I am here to share to you what God has shown me in hopes that it will uplift and edify you.
+Therefore, I am here to share what God has shown me, with the hope that it will edify you.

-I do not want this blog to only project my voice but many, many others.
-Therefore, I am going to post testimonies, art pieces, photography, sermons, teachings, praise reports, etc. of other members of the this beloved bride of Christ.
+I do not want this blog to project my voice solely, but many, many more.
+Therefore, I am going to post testimonies, art pieces, photography, sermons, teachings, praise reports, etc. of other members of the beloved bride of Christ.